srynoserotonin/284h-git-lab/README.md

     **RO & ET Tasks**:
     - In GitHub Desktop, click Repository > View on GitHub.
     - Click Add a README.
     - Write a description of this lab and format the text using Markdown syntax.
+Here is my change.
     - Commit the changes directly to the `main` branch.

 5. Adding a New Function and Test